How to get AMS data from DREAMS for external users

 We have a canteen on site, which is open Monday to Friday for breakfast and lunch (until 13:30 h).
 If you arrive late, there is only minimal food supply at the canteen from a vending machine.

 Attention!
 Due to Covid restrictions, we have to book you in advance for having lunch at the cantine!
-There is currently no breakfast option!
+There is currently limited breakfast option!

 The nearest shopping possibility is at Dresden-Weissig, which is four bus stops (~ 5.5 km) away from HZDR.